jamal94sm/PalmFed/README.md

 samples in test set are split into gallery and probe sets by a 50% split

-palmfl_v2:
+palmfl_v2: open-set, shared-ID, cross-domain.
-Train and test IDs are different. train IDs are shared among clients each client holds one domain (spectrum) k = 20% (adjustable) of IDs are allocated to test set samples of test IDs in test set are split into gallery and probe sets by a m = 50% (adjustable) split
+Train and test IDs are different. train IDs are shared among clients each client holds one domain (spectrum) k = 20% of IDs are allocated to test set samples of test IDs in test set are split into gallery and probe sets by a m = 20%  split

+palmfl_v3: open-set, non-shared-ID, cross-domain.
+Train and test IDs are different. train IDs are different among clients. train IDs are uniformly splited among clients (no overlapping). each client holds one domain (spectrum). k = 20% (adjustable) of IDs are allocated to test set. samples of test IDs in test set are split into gallery and probe sets by a m = 20% (adjustable) split.